 Amex, Visa and Mastercard cardholders can ditch their Opal cards to tap on and off ferries and light rail trips in Sydney.

-American Express, Visa and Mastercard cardholders can remove their Opal cards from their wallets from today.
-This is because customers can now pay for Adult Opal single trip ticket fares on Sydney Ferries and Inner West Light Rail services by tapping their American Express card, Mastercard credit card or debit card and mobile wallet at the Opal reader.
+In March 2018, Opal gave Sydney commuters a new way to tap on and off with a contactless payments trial.
+You can pay for Adult Opal single trip ticket fares on Sydney Ferries and Inner West Light Rail services by tapping their American Express card, Mastercard credit card or debit card and mobile wallet at the Opal reader.
 For Mastercard and Visa cardholders, you can take advantage of this new partnership regardless of which institution you bank with.

 Not only does it mean that your wallet may be lighter, it also means you won’t be stranded without a means of tapping on and off if you leave your Opal card at home or if you're travelling interstate.
 Plus, if you’re using a frequent flyer or rewards credit card, you can also earn points on every $1 you spend on your travel costs.